AP source: Hamlin visits teammates for 1st time since injury

 AP Sports Writer

 ORCHARD PARK, N.Y.
-(AP) — Damar Hamlin visited with teammates at the Bills facility on Saturday for the first time since being discharged from a Buffalo hospital, about two weeks after the Bills safety went into cardiac arrest and needed to be resuscitated on the field during a game in Cincinnati.
+(AP) — Damar Hamlin visited with teammates at the Bills’ facility on Saturday for the first time since being discharged from a Buffalo hospital, 12 days after the safety went into cardiac arrest and needed to be resuscitated on the field during a game in Cincinnati.

-Bills linebacker Matt Milano posted a photo on his Instagram account of a smiling Hamlin shaking hands with someone.
+Bills linebacker Matt Milano posted a photo on his Instagram account of a smiling Hamlin shaking hands with a teammate.

 A person with direct knowledge of Hamlin’s schedule confirmed to The Associated Press the player’s visit.
 The person spoke on the condition of anonymity because Hamlin has kept his schedule and recovery private.